CodersCampus/supportDocs/docs/item/PRO_HIERARCHICAL_RESPONSIVE.md

 ## You are expected to respond in a timely way to instructors.

-- Instructors are your surrogates for a superior, while you are here.
+- Instructors are your surrogates for a superior while you are here.
 - You are also expected to respond to administrative staff in a timely fashion.

 ## What does this mean, in practical terms?